AUTOMATIC1111/stable-diffusion-webui/API.md

     pnginfo.add_text("parameters", meta)
     image.save('output.png', pnginfo=pnginfo)
 ```
--Import the things I need
+- Import the things I need
--define the url and the payload to send
+- define the url and the payload to send
--send said payload to said url through the API
+- send said payload to said url through the API
--when I get the response, grab png info from "infotexts" inside of "info"
+- when I get the response, grab png info from "infotexts" inside of "info"
--then grab "images" and decode it
+- then grab "images" and decode it
--define a plugin to add png info, then add the png info I defined into it
+- define a plugin to add png info, then add the png info I defined into it
--at the end here, save the image with the png info
+- at the end here, save the image with the png info

-This is as of [commit](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/e7254746bbfbff45099db44a8d4d25dd6181877d)
+This is as of this [commit](https://github.com/AUTOMATIC1111/stable-diffusion-webui/commit/e7254746bbfbff45099db44a8d4d25dd6181877d)

 For a more complete implementation of a frontend, my Discord bot is [here](https://github.com/Kilvoctu/aiyabot) if anyone wants to look at it as an example.
 Most of the action happens in stablecog.py.
 There are many comments explaining what each code does.